Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 $ ./bin/start-all.sh
 ```

-Configure Tachyon to use the local HDFS cluster as its under storage system.
+Configure Alluxio to use the local HDFS cluster as its under storage system.
 You can do this by
 modifying `conf/tachyon-env.sh` to include:

 ```bash
 export TACHYON_UNDERFS_ADDRESS=hdfs://localhost:9000
 ```

-Start Tachyon locally:
+Start Alluxio locally:

 ```bash
 $ ./bin/tachyon-stop.sh all
 $ ./bin/tachyon-start.sh local
 ```

-You can add a sample file to Tachyon to run wordcount on.
-From your Tachyon directory:
+You can add a sample file to Alluxio to run wordcount on.
+From your Alluxio directory:

 ```bash
 $ ./bin/tachyon tfs copyFromLocal LICENSE /wordcount/input.txt
 ```

-This command will copy the `LICENSE` file into the Tachyon namespace with the path
+This command will copy the `LICENSE` file into the Alluxio namespace with the path
 `/wordcount/input.txt`.

 Now we can run a MapReduce job for wordcount.